fatimarama/fatimarama/README.md

 ## About Me
 Hi!
-I'm Fatima, a Data Scientist with a Bachelor's in Software Engineering.
+I'm Fatima, a Data Analyst with a Bachelor's in Software Engineering.

 ## Skills
 My expertise lies in: